clairey-zx81/json-model/BACKLOG.md

 - [x] export: use pydantic predefs and the class syntax
 - [x] pr: readme pydantic export example
 - [x] export: possible generate the root model
-- [ ] export: improve pydantic, do not generate bad fields
+- [ ] export: improve pydantic, do not generate bad fields (dash and other chars)
 - [ ] test: some pydantic exports
 - [ ] pr: publish pl runtime on cpan
 - [ ] pr: sync version number for all published parts